DamonHu/DDLoggerSwift/README.md

 DDLoggerSwift.hide()
 ```

-### 7、set the log maximum number of records,  0 is not limited, default value is 100
+### 7、set the log maximum number of pagination,  0 is not limited, default value is 0

 ```
-DDLoggerSwift.maxDisplayCount = 100
+DDLoggerSwift.maxPageSize = 0
 ```
 ### 8、 delete the local LogFile